tavetisyan95/art_web_app/README.md

 You can adjust three parameters for FGM - `eps`, `eps_step`, and `batch_size`.
 The default values in the app work for the supplied test models, but you could try different values to see how the attack's results change.
 The batch size probably will not affect the attack's effectiveness.

-After everything is ready, press `Run an FGM attack`.
+After everything is ready, press `Run an FGM Attack`.
 You should see the progress of the attack in the terminal window from which you launched the app.
 Once the attack is complete, the app will return two sets of scores:

 - **Metrics on clean data** - these show the performance of the tested model on clean samples.
 - **Metrics on adversarial data** - these show the performance of the tested model on FGM samples.